-The family may notify the PHA of changes in writing and within 10 business days.
+The family may notify the PHA of changes in writing or on line within 10 business days.

 Generally, the family will not be required to attend an interview for an interim reexamination.
 However, if the MHA determines that an interview is warranted, the family may be required to attend.